thomasgilgenast/aotd-graph/README.md

      - In the General tab of the Docker Settings window, check the option for "Expose daemon on tcp://localhost:2375 without TLS"
-     - In the Shared Drives tab of the Docker Settings window, check the option for whatever drive you cloned this project into.
+     - In the Shared Drives tab of the Docker Settings window, check the option for whatever drive you cloned this project into

   2. Pull the image from the Docker Cloud